BrentDean/8-Bit/README.md

   * A microcode assembler (for the control ROM).
   * Shared utilities for packing bytes into 28C64-sized images.

+Once Python has generated the ROM image, the plan is to hand it off to an **Arduino Nano** running a small C program.
+The Nano will receive the bytes over serial, drive the address/data lines and write-enable pin on the 28C64, and burn the image directly into the EEPROM.

 ### How I’m using it right now

-Right now the workflow is intentionally simple:
+Right now the (intended) workflow is intentionally simple:

 1. Edit `program.asm` with the instructions I want to test.
 2. Run the Python assembler script to:

    * Parse the assembly.
    * Emit a text listing for debugging.
-   * Emit a hex/byte dump suitable for burning into the instruction EEPROM.
+   * Emit a hex/byte/binary image representing the ROM contents.
-3. Program the 28C64 with that image using an external EEPROM programmer.
+3. Send that ROM image to an Arduino Nano, which runs a small C program to drive the address/data lines and program the 28C64 EEPROM.
 4. Plug the ROM into the CPU board and watch what happens on the LEDs / output register.

-As the project stabilizes, I’ll document the exact command-line usage and output formats here.
+As the project stabilizes, I’ll document the exact command-line usage, image format, and Arduino programmer protocol here.

 ## Repository Layout